gvwilson/snailz/README.md

 1. Some specimens' grid locations are missing from the final data.
     Their XY coordinates are missing in `specimens.csv` and `null` in `snailz.db`.

+1. Snails belong to one or more species, each of which has a different reference genome and (potentially) different mean mass.

-1. All snail genomes are the same length, and are generated by mutating the bases at a few randomly-chosen locations.
+1. All snail genome fragments are the same length, and are generated by mutating the bases at a few randomly-chosen locations.
-    One of those locations and one of the variant bases is selected at random;
+    One of those locations and one of the variant bases is selected at random for species 0;
-    a snail with that mutant base in that location is a mutant that can grow to unusual size.
+    a snail with that mutant base in that location is a mutant of unusual size.

 1. The masses of all snails are scaled up by an amount that depends on how polluted their collection location is.